itssanskar1234/currency_converter/README.md

 # currency_converter
-An currency converter made using customtkinter and api
+An currency converter made using Python

 #Requirements